jpk3lly/Wordgame_Javascript/instructions.md

 1. Install Git (Version Control System) on your computer via this link [Git download](https://git-scm.com/download)

    - Git is needed to store and track any changes made to the downloaded repository, that is on the computer.
-   - Git is used to 'push' any changes made to the downloaded repository back to github.
+   - Git is used to 'push' any changes made to the files in the downloaded repository on the computer back to github.

 1. Open a terminal on your computer: